 I have been counseling judges, attorneys and law students since 2011.
-I have been practicing law since 1997.
+I have been practicing law since 1997 and maintain my license in Iowa and Illinois.
 I know what lawyers deal with on a daily basis.
 Let me help you navigate the pitfalls I have seen and experienced.

 Attorneys are one of the professional groups most at-risk for suicide and depression.
 Loss of any life due to suicide is not acceptable.
 Counseling can lower that risk.
 Depression can result in malpractice, lowered competence and costs you and your firm money.